ATFutures/who3/README.md

 <!--    This third Phase will apply all previous analyses to Kathmandu, thereby consolidating code and ensuring transferability between locations. -->

-1.  **Health Impacts** This stage will involve converting metrics of mobility (number of movement along street segments for a range of journey purposes, modes of transport, and demographic factors) into health-economic measures, based on the Health Economic Assessment Tool (HEAT Kahlmeier et al. 2014) .
-The primary aim of this translation in to health impacts will be to enable comparison of scenarios under the fourth point below in health-economic terms, although we will also investigate the feasibility of using locally-provided data to calibrate a static HEAT model.
+1.  **Health Integration** This stage will involve converting metrics of mobility (number of movement along street segments for a range of journey purposes, modes of transport, and demographic factors) into health-economic measures, based on HEAT.

-2.  **Scenario development**
+2.  **Scenario development** will involve: (1) setting out high level policy scenarios, including active transport uptake and disincentives to drive; (2) converting these changes into mode shift estimates at the origin-destination and route network levels; and (3) simulating the impacts of these scenarios on walking and cycling levels citywide.

-3.  **Prototype App** Concurrent with the preceding two phases, the prototype app will be set-up and served from a stable web location, and will be maintained for the duration of the project.
+3.  **Prototype App** Concurrent with the preceding two stages, the prototype app will be set-up and served from a stable web location, and will be maintained for the duration of the project.

-4.  **Health Impacts of Scenarios** The output of the previous phase will be combined with those of the second phase to enable comparison of scenarios in terms of their impact on health-economic measures.
+4.  **Health Impacts** The output of the previous stages will be combined to enable comparison of scenarios in terms of their impact on health-economic measures.

-5.  **User Manual** Final phases of this project stage will yield a user manual able to be taken to the study cities of Accra and Kathmandu, to enable local stakeholders to understand, utilise, and provide feedback on the tool.
+5.  **User Manual** Final stages of this project stage will yield a user manual able to be taken to the study cities of Accra and Kathmandu, to enable local stakeholders to understand, utilise, and provide feedback on the tool.
 As stated above, the tool itself will be